bazelbuild/rules_apple/doc/common_info.md

 When building for devices, by default the codesigning step will use the first codesigning identity present in the given provisioning profile.
-This should accomodate most cases, but there are certain scenarios when the provisioning profile will have more than one allowed signing identity, and developers may have different development certificates installed on their devices.
+This should accommodate most cases, but there are certain scenarios when the provisioning profile will have more than one allowed signing identity, and developers may have different development certificates installed on their devices.
 For these cases you can use the `--ios_signing_cert_name` flag to force the signing